Case Study

 Drag & Drop Editor

 Build and update broadcast-quality backgrounds without design or technical skills.
-Producers and newsroom staff can manage content directly.
+Operators and newsroom staff can manage content directly.

 Image & Video Backgrounds